toladata/Knowledgebase/12-learn-toladata/unit-4-tracking-program-progress.md

 ### About

 TolaData is your companion in M&E efforts.
-This Lesson is dedicated to setting up your M&E plan on the system and basic tasks.
+This Lesson is dedicated to setting up your M&E plan on the system and performing basic M&E tasks, like collecting data against indicators.

 \[embedded video\]